KarolDuracz/scratchpad/bootloader_x86/README.md

 qemu-system-x86_64 -cdrom MyOS.iso
 ```

-But this create .iso file int linux system.
-And using gtub craete on the booting list menu entry point to this kernel.
+But this create .iso file in linux system.
+And using grub craete on the booting list menu entry point to this kernel.
 This is not load kernel from CD/DVD. but it worked from what I remember.